A Eulogy for my Grandfather

 My grandfather proposed to my grandmother on the day they met, and though he taught my cousins and I many things, the legacy of their love abides in each of us.
 In the time since, he lived an astounding life full of more variety and purpose than most people get during their time on earth.

 With every single thing he did, and every person he interacted with, he was charming, polite, and perspicacious.
-But when we all gathered at my mum’s last week before his funeral, the love story was the first thing we discussed.

-How he loved a bowl of Wendy’s chilli, and how every road trip (or city drive) with him involved a Wendy’s stop.
+How he loved a bowl of Wendy’s chilli, and every road trip (or city drive) with him involved a Wendy’s stop.
 Any excuse for a Wendy’s stop.

 How we would all go for Chinese buffets as a family, and when everyone got dessert, he’d loop back to get another bowl of soup.

 The smell of pipe tobacco from before he quit smoking.
-His beloved ascot.
-The pageboy caps he wore in the winter months.

 That raucous, eternal laugh.